 Key Features:

 If you're in a scientific field, KeyScholastic might be your best bet.
 The equation editor alone saves massive amounts of time compared to traditional equation typing.
 I've used it for statistical analysis reporting, and the way it handles the formatting of complex equations is seriously impressive.
+The 2026 version now includes AI-powered equation prediction - it can anticipate what you're trying to type and complete complex mathematical expressions.

 It also learns your specific academic vocabulary over time.
 When I was working on a neuroscience paper, it started suggesting field-specific terminology after just a few days of use.
+In 2026, this learning happens even faster thanks to improved pattern recognition, and it can now distinguish between terminology you use in different research projects.

 ProWriteAI Academic shines in the humanities and social sciences, with excellent tone management and style guidance.